Monoidal Structures on Generalized Polynomial Categories: Composition comonoids as enriched categories

 \section{Composition comonoids as enriched categories}

 Our main result concerns the category of comonoids in $(\Sig\Pi\cat{C},e,\tri)$.
 We will show that it is equivalent to a category whose objects are enriched categories and whose morphisms are enriched cofunctors.
-While enriched categories are familiar, enriched cofunctors are newer but have potential applications to dynamics.
+While the former may be more familiar than the latter, we review both these definitions here.

-Recall the definition of a \textit{category enriched over a monoidal category} from \cite{enrich}.
+Recall the definition of a \textit{category enriched over a monoidal category} from Kelly \cite{enrich}.
 We restate it here for the special case where the enriching category is $(\Sig\cat{C}\op,e,\odot)$.

 \begin{definition} A \textbf{\textit{small $(\Sig\cat{C}\op,e,\odot)$-enriched category}} $\ecat{A}$, with $\odot$ defined as in Proposition \ref{parcon1}, consists of the following data: \begin{itemize} \item a set $\Ob\ecat{A}$ (or just $\ecat{A}$) of \textbf{objects}; \item for each $x,y\in\Ob\ecat{A}$, a \textbf{hom-family} $\sum_{f\c x\to y}|f|\in\Sig\cat{C}\op$ consisting of: \begin{itemize} \item a set $\ecat{A}(x,y)$ of \textbf{morphisms}, i.e.\ a \textbf{hom-set}, with $f\in\ecat{A}(x,y)$ denoted by $f\c x\to y$; \item for each morphism $f\c x\to y$, a \textbf{weight} $|f|\in\cat{C}$; \end{itemize} \item for each $x\in\Ob\ecat{A}$, a morphism $e\to\sum_{f\c x\to x}|f|$ in $\Sig\cat{C}\op$ consisting of: \begin{itemize} \item an \textbf{identity morphism} $\id_x\c x\to x$; \item an \textbf{identity map} $\eta_x\c|\id_x\!|\to e$ from $\cat{C}$; \end{itemize} \item for each $x,y,z\in\Ob\ecat{A}$, a morphism